informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 {{/each}}
 ```

-In this example all of the above reference the same `permalink` value even though they are located within different blocks.
+In this example, all of the above reference the same `permalink` value even though they are located within different blocks.

 **NOTE**: Handlebars also allows for name conflict resolution between helpers and data fields via a `this` reference:
 ```